K-Manojkumar-4/Hospital-Management-System/README.md

 # Configure DB credentials in config file
 # Serve via PHP (e.g. XAMPP/WAMP or php -S localhost:8000)
 ```
+BDMS/ and pharm/ are separate mini-apps with their own database and entry point — see the setup guide for exact database names, since the module READMEs and the actual PHP connection code don't fully agree (documented in docs/DATABASE_SCHEMA.md).

 ## 📌 Impact